markostanimirovic/re-action/README.md

 ```

 If `touched?`/`dirty?`/`valid?` function is called with form, it will return `true` if form is touched/dirty/valid.
-If some of these three functions is called with form and field's id, it will return `true` if passed field from that
+If some of these three functions are called with form and field's id, it will return `true` if passed field from that
 form is touched, dirty or valid.
 Also, `valid?` can accept validator key as a third argument and in that case,
 it will return `true` if field is valid by passed validator.